plotdb/fescope/README.md

 Note that for asynchronous functions, context may change if there are concurrent `scope.context` running so window object may be overwritten In this case, always rely on the passed `context` object to access required libraries.

+## Customized Context

+Libraries can be loaded correctly in one single `load` invocation because `rescope` take care of the scope issue in `load` stage for us.

+However,

+ - if we need to call `load` in separated stages, we may run into trouble of missing dependencies to previous loaded libraries.
+ - Additionally, we may want to load libraries into a specific context stored before.

+To keep track of the context loaded , we pass an optional object directly into `load`:

+    scope.load libs, (ctx = {}) .then -> ...

+once loaded, the empty object `ctx` above will be filled with the loaded objects from libraries in `libs`.
+This `ctx` can then be used in turn in the following `load` calls:

+    ctx = {}
+    scope.load libs1, ctx
+      .then -> scope.load libs2, ctx
+      .then -> scope.load libs3, ctx
+      .then -> ...

+in this manner, following libraries `libs2` and `libs3` can be loaded with the context of previous loaded libraries `libs1` without them being written in 1 load call.

 ## Asynchronous Script Loading

 By default all script are loaded asynchronously.
 You can force them loaded in synchronous manner, by extending URL into object with following options: